domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 export default RandomJSXComponent
 ```

-Now, the default value will be 10 instead of undefined.
+Now, the default value is 10 instead of undefined.

 ### Summary